Baqend/guide/src/index.md

   .resultList(...)
 ```

-Note: Skipping a large set of data with offset can result in very poor query performance.
+**Note**: An offset query on large result sets yields [poor query performance](http://use-the-index-luke
-Consider to use a filter and sort criteria to navigate through your data.
+.com/sql/partial-results/fetch-next-page).
+Instead, consider using a filter and sort criteria to navigate through
+results.

-For instance if you implement a simple pagination you can sort your data by id and can get the data of the next
+For instance if you implement a simple pagination, you can sort by id and can get the data of the next
 page by a simple greaterThen filter.
+As the id always has an index this results in good performance regardless of the
+ query result size.
 ```js
 var pageId = '00000-...';
 var resultsPerPage = 30;